prashgs/playwright-test-pageobjects/README.md

 # Playwright python - Page Object model
 Playwright is an open source web automation framework.
 It has bindings for many programming languages including Python.
 For more information about Playwright please use this [link](https://playwright.dev/python/).
-Page Object model is a design pattern that can be used to build UI Automation framework to be efficient and easily maintainable.
+Page Object model is a design pattern that can be used to build UI Automation framework to be efficient and maintainable.
 This project implements Page Object Model using Playwright and Pytest in Python.
-It also used Async-API that Playwright exposure which includes auto-waits when interacting with locators.
+It uses Async-API that Playwright exposes which includes auto-waits when interacting with locators.

 ### Installation
 Playwright recommends using Playwright Pytest plugin for scripting which can be installed using pip and binaries for browsers can be installed on different operating systems using